SaraAdelAly/Sakila/README.md

 5. run your apache maven to enable the server.
 6. deploy your project with this command: mvn clean install tomcat7:deploy.

+The used technologies in this project:
+- Maven
+- Tomcat
+- Hibernate
+- JAX-WS
+- MySQL
+- postman